Creating custom receipts with CloverConnector

-If your integration requires receipt features beyond those provided by Clover (see Set up payment receipts), you can disable the default receipts Per-Transaction Settings and print your own using the Clover device printer.
-It is your responsibility to ensure that custom receipts comply with local laws and regulations.
+If your integration requires receipt features beyond those provided by Clover, you can turn off the default receipts Per-transaction settings and print your own using the Clover device printer.
+It is your responsibility to make sure that custom receipts comply with local laws and regulations.
+For more information, see Clover Help.

-Because the default receipt selection screen will not appear during the payment flow, your app should launch a custom activity if customer input is required.
+When your default receipt selection screen does not appear during the payment flow, your app should launch a Custom Activity if customer input is required.

-method, you must retrieve information about the device's available printer.
-Your app can do so after the connection is established and the device is ready for subsequent requests.
-The following samples from the Remote Pay Android Example POS show how to get the printer information from the connected device.
+1. Retrieve information about the available printer for the device.
+Your app can retrieve this information after the connection is established and the device is ready for subsequent requests.
+The following are samples from the Remote Pay Android Example POS on how to get the printer information from the connected device.

 public static List<Printer> printers;